microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Add-MgApplicationKey.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
     - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
     - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Key <Byte[]>]`: Value for the key credential.
 Should be a base 64 encoded value.
     - `[KeyId <String>]`: The unique identifier (GUID) for the key.
     - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Type <String>]`: The type of key credential; for example, 'Symmetric'.
     - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, 'Verify'.
   - `[PasswordCredential <IMicrosoftGraphPasswordCredential>]`: passwordCredential
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
     - `[DisplayName <String>]`: Friendly name for the password.
 Optional.
     - `[EndDateTime <DateTime?>]`: The date and time at which the password expires represented using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.
     - `[Hint <String>]`: Contains the first three characters of the password.
 Read-only.
     - `[KeyId <String>]`: The unique identifier for the password.
     - `[SecretText <String>]`: Read-only; Contains the strong passwords generated by Azure AD that are 16-64 characters in length.
 The generated password value is only returned during the initial POST request to addPassword.
 There is no way to retrieve this password in the future.
     - `[StartDateTime <DateTime?>]`: The date and time at which the password becomes valid.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.
   - `[Proof <String>]`:

 INPUTOBJECT <IApplicationsIdentity>: Identity Parameter
   - `[AppRoleAssignmentId <String>]`: key: id of appRoleAssignment
   - `[ApplicationId <String>]`: key: id of application
   - `[ApplicationTemplateId <String>]`: key: id of applicationTemplate
-  - `[ClaimsMappingPolicyId <String>]`: key: id of claimsMappingPolicy
   - `[ConnectorGroupId <String>]`: key: id of connectorGroup
   - `[ConnectorId <String>]`: key: id of connector
+  - `[DelegatedPermissionClassificationId <String>]`: key: id of delegatedPermissionClassification
   - `[DirectoryDefinitionId <String>]`: key: id of directoryDefinition
-  - `[DirectoryObjectId <String>]`: key: id of directoryObject
   - `[EndpointId <String>]`: key: id of endpoint
   - `[ExtensionPropertyId <String>]`: key: id of extensionProperty
   - `[GroupId <String>]`: key: id of group
-  - `[HomeRealmDiscoveryPolicyId <String>]`: key: id of homeRealmDiscoveryPolicy
   - `[LicenseDetailsId <String>]`: key: id of licenseDetails
-  - `[OAuth2PermissionGrantId <String>]`: key: id of oAuth2PermissionGrant
   - `[OnPremisesAgentGroupId <String>]`: key: id of onPremisesAgentGroup
   - `[OnPremisesAgentGroupId1 <String>]`: key: id of onPremisesAgentGroup
   - `[OnPremisesAgentId <String>]`: key: id of onPremisesAgent